floragunncom/search-guard-docs/_content/_docs_kibana/kibana_installation.md

 * cd into your Kibana installaton directory
 * Execute: `bin/kibana-plugin install file:///path/to/kibana-plugin.zip`

 After the plugin has been installed, Kibana will run the optimization process.
 Depending on your system, this might take a couple of minutes.
-This is a Dashboards/Kibana internal process required for each installed plugin and cannot be skipped.
+This is a Kibana internal process required for each installed plugin and cannot be skipped.

 ## Configuring the Kibana server user